Chapter Quick Links

 Q: What’s an Acorn membership?

-A: An annual Acorn membership is available for $15 for youth through age 14.
-Acorn members receive a membership card, a fun activity worksheet and a free gift.
-A website with even more Smokies-related activities is in the works.
-For more information about the benefits of being an Acorn, click HERE.
+A: An annual Acorn membership is our youth level membership, available for $15 for children up to age 14.
+Acorn members receive a membership card, a fun activity worksheet and a free book from our published titles for children.
+For more information on the benefits of becoming an Acorn, click HERE.

 Q: What’s a Buckeye membership?

-A: An annual Buckeye membership is available for $35 for individuals ages 15+, $50 for families of 2 or more people at the same address.
-Buckeye members receive a list of benefits, which are described HERE.
+A: An annual Buckeye membership is available for $35 for individuals ages 15+, $50 for families of two or more, all residing at the same address.
+Buckeye members receive a long list of benefits described HERE.

 Q: What’s a Chestnut membership?

-A: An annual Chestnut membership is available for $100 for individuals ages 15+, $125 for families of 2 or more people at the same address.
-Chestnut members receive all the benefits of the Buckeye level (described HERE), plus they are automatically entered to win our annual Chestnut Challenge prize package.
+A: An annual Chestnut membership is available for $100 for individuals ages 15+, $125 for families of two or more, all residing at the same address.
+Chestnut members receive all the same benefits of the Buckeye level (described HERE), plus they are automatically entered to win our annual Chestnut Challenge prize packages.

 Q: What’s a Dogwood membership?

-A: A Dogwood membership is available for $200 per year, for an individual, ($300 for two people at the same address) with the goal of reaching $1,000/$1,500 in five years, at which time the level of membership is automatically upgraded to Hemlock.
-Dogwood members receive all the benefits of the Chestnut level, plus they receive a $50 coupon to use in our visitor center stores after their fourth payment is processed.
+A: A Dogwood membership is available for $200 per year, for an individual and $300 for two people at the same address - all with the goal of reaching $1,000/$1,500 in five years, at which time the level of membership is automatically upgraded to Hemlock.
+Dogwood members receive all the benefits of the Chestnut level, plus they receive a $50 coupon to use in any of our visitor center stores after their fourth payment is processed.

 Q: What’s a Hemlock membership?

-A: A Hemlock membership is available for $1,000 for an individual ($1,500 for two people at the same address), making them lifetime supporters of the Smokies.
-Hemlock members receive all the benefits of Dogwood members, plus they are entitled to attend all monthly “Branch Out Programs” at no costs.
+A: A Hemlock membership is available for $1,000 for an individual and $1,500 for two people at the same address - making them lifetime supporters of the Smokies.
+Hemlock members receive all the benefits of Dogwood members, plus they are entitled to attend all monthly “Branch Out Programs” at no cost to them.
 Other benefits of a Hemlock membership can be seen HERE.

 Q: I became a Lifetime member prior to April 2015.
 Does that mean I'm now considered a Hemlock member?

 A: No. Most Lifetime members contributed to GSMA at the $500 level; their status and benefits were grandfathered in prior to the membership level changes in April 2015.
-Any Lifetime member who'd like to upgrade to Hemlock, may do so.
-See below for details.
+Any Lifetime member who would like to upgrade to Hemlock may do so.
+Click HERE for details.

 Q: Can I still purchase an “installment” membership?

-A: Yes and no. Our Dogwood level is considered an installment plan, with a goal of attaining Hemlock status after five (5) $200 payments for an individual/$300 for two people at the same address within five (5) years.
-The previous installment plan that earned Lifetime status after four $125 payments is no longer offered.
+A: Yes and no. Our Dogwood level is considered an installment plan, with a goal of attaining Hemlock status after five payments of $200 for an individual/$300 for two people at the same address within the timespan of five years.

 Q: I was an installment member prior to April 1, 2015.
 Can I continue to make installment payments online?